VDA5050/VDA5050/VDA5050_EN.md

 1. Mobile robot does NOT take over the new order in its internal buffer.
 2. Mobile robot keeps the previous order in its buffer.
-3. The mobile robot reports an error of type "OUTDATED_ORDER_UPDATE" and level 'WARNING'.
+3. The mobile robot reports an error of type 'OUTDATED_ORDER_UPDATE' and level 'WARNING'.
 4. The mobile robot continues with executing the previous order.

 If the mobile robot receives an order with the same `orderId` and `orderUpdateId` twice, the second order will be ignored.